gitter-badger/lwmd/README.md

 is dead simple to install, although it seems to have bugs every few versions.

 Once you have the project set up locally, run `bundle install`.
 Everything should be set up for you.
+To get sample data into the app for testing locally, run `rake seed_members`.
 To launch the server, enter `rails s`.
 If all goes well, you should be able to browse to `http://localhost:3000`

 ### Contributing